-All students identified as threatening self-harm or having attempted suicide must (b) complete a mandated assessment with a licensed mental health professional and/or a physical assessment with a licensed medical provider.
+- (b) A mandated assessment must be completed with a licensed mental health professional and/or a physical assessment with a licensed medical provider.
 Examples of a licensed mental health professional include a Student Health Services psychiatrist, a Counseling and Psychological Services clinician, or a community based licensed mental health professional or licensed psychiatrist of the student's choice.
-Student Care Services will require proof of participation for the mandated assessment with a licensed mental health professional and/or proof of a physical assessment with an appropriate medical provider.
-The student must meet with Student Care Services within ten (10) business days following release to complete a follow up appointment.
-Student must provide proof of assessment within twenty (20) business days following release or prior to return to the University (in the event a student withdraws for the remainder of the semester or is placed on Medical Withdrawal).
-Failure to comply may result in disciplinary action or the convening of the University Crisis Team.

-In cases where more protective action is needed based on more severe behavior/conduct (e.g., behavior endangering others, threats to harm others, behavior significantly disruptive to the UCF community), the Assistant Dean of Students or designee may initiate one or both of the following:

-1. Interim Suspension followed by initiating the Student Conduct Review Process;

-2. Convening of the University Crisis Team to consider the initiation of the Involuntary Withdrawal Procedure.
+Student Care Services will require proof of participation for the mandated assessment with a licensed mental health professional and/or proof of a physical assessment with a licensed mental health professional and/or proof of a physical assessment with an appropriate medical provider.
+The student must meet with Student Care Services within ten (10) business days following release of hospitalization.
+Student must provide proof of mandated assessment within twenty (20) business days following release of hospitalization or prior to return to the University (in the event a student withdraws for the remainder of the semester or pursues a medical withdrawal).
+Failure to comply may result in disciplinary action or the convening of the University Crisis Team. - In cases where more protective action is needed based on more severe behavior/conduct (e.g., behavior endangering others, threats to harm others, behavior significantly disruptive to the UCF community), the Assistant Dean of Students or designee may initiate one or both of the following: - 1.
+Interim Action followed by initiating the Student Conduct Review Process; - 2.
+Convening of the University Crisis Team to consider the initiation of the Involuntary Withdrawal Procedure.